-https://philcoffeeboard.com/b9j3cdui0 Our Seed Library will be open from early March through the end of November in the McQuade Library lobby (just to the left once you walk in the doors).
-We will have a rotating offering of seeds that suit the particular time of year.
+https://www.urbanearthworm.org/2023/03/21/3enjn9ky Our Seed Library will be open from the end of February through December in the McQuade Library basement.
+Beginning in the spring of 2023, we are offering over 30 different kinds of seeds!
+Into the summer and fall, we will have a rotating offering of seeds that suit the time of year.

 This first post gives some general advice for starting and maintaining a garden.
 Click the links below for your type of seed to learn more specific growing advice.
 If you have more questions, feel free to do what some of the best gardeners do: Google it.

 Many seeds can be planted directly in the ground.
 Others may need to be started indoors (under grow lights or on a sunny windowsill) during the colder New England months to get a jump on the growing season. https://www.starcouriernews.com/2023/03/s30ne12r Check out the seed-specific blog posts linked below:

 Getting to Know Your Merrimack Library Seeds (more links to follow)

 https://urbanresearchnetwork.org/clm6a7zrbm Plants can be grown in many ways: raised beds, straight in the ground, in pots or containers.

 The first main step is to find a site that gets a good amount of sun.
 Six to eight hours a day is ideal.
 Be creative: this may mean you grow plants on a deck, rooftop, front yard, driveway, etc.

 https://www.virtual-assembly.org/6acii5qu Part-shade can support greens (kale, lettuce, etc.), herbs, and shade-loving flowers.
 You could also consider growing mushrooms if you have shade!

 Types of Gardens